 One liability reform proposal that is receiving increasing attention is the creation of a system of specialized health courts, which would apply rational, consistent standards to resolving medical liability claims and compensating injured patients.

-The Robert Wood Johnson Foundation, through its Pioneer Portfolio, has supported Common Good, a nonpartisan legal reform coalition, and collaborators at the Harvard School of Public Health to build the research base and policy consensus for a health court system.
+The Robert Wood Johnson Foundation has supported Common Good, a nonpartisan legal reform coalition, and collaborators at the Harvard School of Public Health to build the research base and policy consensus for a health court system.
 Under the system, judges and neutral experts with knowledge of health care issues would produce written rulings and consistent judgments that would be fairer for patients and doctors alike.

 Legislation to finance health court pilot projects has been introduced at both the federal and state levels in recent years and has been considered as an option during ongoing health care reform negotiations.
 We believe a health court pilot project should be given serious consideration under the Administration’s recently announced $25 million for pilot projects to test solutions for medical liability and patient safety.

 In a piece for the New York Times, Philip K. Howard, Common Good’s founder and chair, provided this argument for health courts: